Property-level risk scoring at portfolio scale

 Compute drive-time isochrones from each fire station and hospital.
 Tag every property with the time-to-nearest-service, useful for pricing and capital allocation models.

 A focused subset of the catalogue.
-Click any card for the full reference.
+Click any card for the dedicated page.

-batch_geocodeGeocode up to 1,000 addresses in a single call.
+Run up to 1,000 addresses through geocoding in a single call.
+Returns coordinates and confidence for each.

 Other use cases